ericskim/hscc18_modular/readme.md

 **SCOTS** is an open source software tool to compute discrete abstractions and symbolic controllers!

-Please consult the manual in ./manual/manual.pdf for installation instructions, usage description and background information.
+Please consult the [manual](https://gitlab.lrz.de/matthias/SCOTSv0.2/raw/master/manual/manual.pdf) for installation instructions, usage description and background information.

 For implementation details please have a look in the C++ documentation ./doc/html/index.html